developersCradle/spring-springboot-angular-microservices-mysql-java-persistence-hibernate-aws/README.md

 # Section 2: Spring Overview

-- Eearlyversion EJB(EnterPrise JavaBeans) were complex and bad to develop
+- Early version EJB(EnterPrise JavaBeans) were complex and bad to develop
 	 - Poor Performance of Entity Beans
 	 - EHB was popular once, now not so
 	 - Now its fine, but with bad reputation